 The gainsborough branch line walks

-Compiled by the 'Managing a Masterpiece' project team, this series of 8 walks that follow the Marks Tey to Sudbury rail branch line, know as 'The Gainsborough Line' they are an excellent way to discover some of the most beautiful and historically fascinating parts of the Stour Valley on foot via linear routes, each walk starts and ends at a rail station for a great car-free day out.
+This varied series of walks follow the Marks Tey to Sudbury rail branch line, known as 'The Gainsborough Line'.
+They are an excellent way to discover some of the most beautiful and historically fascinating parts of the Stour Valley on foot via linear routes, each walk starts and ends at a rail station for a great car-free day out.